 Probate laws vary from state to state and Michigan has very specific probate procedures that have been enacted.
 In Michigan probates come under the jurisdiction of the probate courts, which are typically aligned along county lines.
 A petition to probate a will or administer an estate will be filed in the county in which the deceased person resided at the time of death.

 Michigan's Estates and Protected Individuals Code ("EPIC") was enacted in April, 2000 and sets out three specific types of probate procedures for distributing assets from a deceased person's estates.
 These three probate types are: Informal, Formal and Supervised.
-Also, the probate court has the authority to appoint conservators over a person's assets.

 The Informal Probate